Deploying Container Images to Torizon OS

 To learn more about deploying application containers in Torizon-based devices during production, please read our Production Programming & Provisioning article.

-The Torizon Platform Services server does not store container images.
+The Torizon Cloud server does not store container images.
 Instead, it uses Docker Compose files containing all the information required to run the board's containers.

-If using the Visual Studio Code Extension for Torizon or the Visual Studio Extension For Torizon, there is a command that pushes the container image to a docker registry and adds your application to the Torizon Platform Services.
+If using the Torizon IDE Extension 2, there is a command that pushes the container image to a docker registry and adds your application to the Torizon Cloud.

-If not using the IDE Extensions, first of all, make sure to deploy your image to an online Docker registry using either
+If not using the IDE Extension, first of all, make sure to deploy your image to an online Docker registry using either

-docker pull, as described in the previous section Online Registry Push and Pull, or from the Docker extension for VS Code.
+docker push, as described in the previous section Online Registry Push and Pull, or from the Docker extension for VS Code.

 Deploy the update to the board as described in our Quickstart Guide.

-You can learn more about container application updates with Torizon on our overview article
+You can learn more about container application updates with Torizon in the Torizon Updates Overview article.

-If you decide to use a private container registry to host your images, make sure to follow the article Using Private Registries With Torizon Platform.
+If you decide to use a private container registry to host your images, make sure to follow the article Using Private Registries With Torizon Cloud.